Setting up

 Getting other enemies out

-Any time you're on one side of the tower, enemies on the other side might get drawn inside in pursuit.
-They might also be drawn inside if you're on the roof.
-As long as you minimize such flying like my refined routine does, you'll rarely be left with any other enemies inside; just balcony Elites.
-If you do get a problem however, here's my advice.
+Any time you're on one side of the tower, free-roaming enemies who happen to be on the other side can get drawn inside, trying to take the shortest route to you, and can end up stuck.
+They can also be drawn inside when you're on the roof.
+As long as you avoid such flying like my refined routine does, you'll rarely get this problem, but here's my advice.

 If you've got a Grunt or Jackal on the balcony, try flying at him in a Banshee to make him dive off, much as you'd do with balcony Elites.
-Alternatively, drive at him in a Ghost.
-If he's elsewhere in the tower and seems unwilling or unable to move, (e.g. if he's got stuck on the sloping sides of a passage), go and pester him a bit, and if it's a Jackal make him roll by pinging a shot off his shield.
+Alternatively, drive at him in a Ghost to try and make him dive.
+If he's elsewhere in the tower and seems unwilling or unable to move, (e.g. if he's got stuck on the sloping sides of a passage, something I've also seen happen with a cloaked Elite even though he really ought to know his way around), go and pester him a bit or try that Ghost method.
+Or if it's a Jackal, make him roll by pinging a shot off his shield.
 He'll move position, which might free him up to move outside.
-You could also try killing the cloaked Elite to panic him out.
-Or you could drive at him in a Ghost, hoping to make him dive.

 Enemy numbers

-On Legendary you can get 59 enemies, on Heroic 52, and on Normal or Easy 49.
+On Legendary you can get 61 enemies, on Heroic 53, and on Normal or Easy 50.
 Just to clarify things, I'm only talking about the enemies up the spiral path.
-I'm not including the two Shade Grunts or the two Hunters near the underpass, even if any of these are still alive at the battle start checkpoint - which they're usually not anyway.
-It is possible to leave the underpass Hunters alive if you start from the Marines checkpoint rather than the usual underpass checkpoint however.
+I'm not including the two Shade Grunts or the two Hunters near the underpass, even if any of these are still alive at the battle start checkpoint - which they usually wouldn't be anyway.
+You could have live Hunters if you start from the Marines checkpoint rather than the usual underpass checkpoint, but they still wouldn't be part of the main attacking force.

 Enemy breakdown